-Gringotaxis allows you to schedule a ride from the Lima airport to wherever you need to go in Lima.
-Our English-speaking drivers will make sure you get to your destination safely and comfortably.
+Gringotaxis allows you to schedule a Lima airport transfer to wherever you need to go in Lima. most of driver’s are English-speaking will make sure you get to your destination safely and comfortably.

 2. Is there public transport from the Lima airport?

 Not exactly.
 It is possible to take a bus to the front entrance of the airport, however this is considered dangerous.
 As most international flights to Lima arrive late at night, standing out in the street with your bags is NOT recommended.
 Public transportation to and from the Lima airport is poor and even locals would advise you not to do it.

 3. Does Uber work in Peru?
 What taxi apps can I use in Peru?

 Yes, Uber does work in Peru.
 You can use your same account.
 However Peruhop one of the premier tourist buses here, advises against using Uber.
 Other taxi applications that work in Peru are Beat, Easy Taxi, Cabify, and if you lack internet data you can also call 355-5555 (Taxi Satelital) at any time.